PrairieLearn/PrairieLearn/docs/elements.md

 This element displays a truth table with dropdowns to select the correct input.
 The number and content of rows can be selected, though by default the element generates all possible combinations of values for the variables selected.

+By default the table will automatically generate all possible combinations that the variables can hold.
+This means that there will be 2^n rows in the table by default.

 #### Sample Element

 ![](elements/pl-truth-table.png)